This post may contain affiliate links. Read my full disclosure policy.

-Here’s a recipe for BEST-EVER Thai Peanut Sauce!
-This easy vegan recipe is the perfect dipping sauce for Spring Rolls, Satay or tossed with a Thai Noodle Salad.
+Here's a recipe for our favorite Peanut Sauce!
+It is the perfect dipping sauce for Spring Rolls, or makes a great dressing for Thai Noodle Salad, or Buddha Bowls.
 Its secret ingredient will have you craving it and coming back for more!
 Simple, healthy, vegan!

-If you’ve been here a while, you’re probably already familiar with this Thai Peanut Sauce from the Thai Noodle Salad Recipe.
-Lately, we’ve been dipping our Vegan Spring Rolls and Satays in it, and boy, does it satisfy!
+If you’ve been here a while, you’re probably already familiar with this Peanut Sauce from our Thai Noodle Salad Recipe.
+Lately, we’ve been dipping our vegan Spring Rolls in it and using it on so many things- and boy, does it satisfy!

-It’s the addition of a fresh-squeezed orange juice that brings this recipe to life, the secret ingredient that elevates it and has us all craving more.
+• The addition of fresh-squeezed orange juice brings this recipe to life, and its the secret ingredient that elevates it and has us all craving more.

 ingredients in peanut sauce